Remote & Async Work — 15 min

 But what if you want to hire several contractors from Poland?
 You’ll have to spend a significant amount of time drafting contracts, onboarding contractors, setting up payments, and ensuring compliance with local labor laws.

 This can sound complicated, but it doesn’t have to be.
-With Remote, everything becomes simple.
-Our contractor management platform hires and pays international contractors on your behalf, leaving you free to focus on business growth.
-Our global contractor management platform can help you:
+With Remote, managing your contractors in Poland (and all over the world) becomes simple.
+Our contractor management platform hires international contractors on your behalf, leaving you free to focus on business growth.
+Remote can help you:

 Manage all your contractors in one place